theTechRebel/road-toll-solution/README.md

+# Problem
+# Ethereum Blockchain implementation for a Road Toll System
+The project represents a regulated, system of toll roads.
+Vehicles pay to drive on them.
+It is regulated in the sense that there is an entity whose role it is to ensure some rules for participants.
+The end goal is to have all, part or nothing of such a somewhat decentralised system run on an Ethereum blockchain.

+# Participants
+This project caters to all of them and they should each hold a piece of the checks and balances:

+The regulator
+The road operator(s)
+The toll booth(s)
+The vehicle(s)
+The driver(s)
+Prices
+Prices are defined in Ethers.
+In other words, road operators will not launch an ICO on their "road use" token ;).
+You are free to decide how high the prices are, by which criteria and by whom prices are decided.

+# Proposed Solution
 # Project Architecture
 Given the project description, my own understanding would be to design the solution into a 3 layer based architecture with each layer dealing with or attempting to solve a specific problem area rather than having everything run on the blockchain.
 The project would be devided into the following: